 Barrett’s esophagus can increase your risk of esophageal cancer.

 Barrett’s esophagus itself does not have any specific symptoms.
-However, some people may experience symptoms of GERD including:
+However, some people may experience symptoms of acid reflux or GERD including:

 - Chest pain